harveyAJ/williams-racing/README.md

 ![alt text](image-1.png)

-Once the migration has completed, it should look like this
+Once the migration has completed, it should look like this:

 ![alt text](image-2.png)